Diamond Maps: Efficient Reward Alignment via Stochastic Flow Maps: Weighted Diamond Maps

-Therefore, the above estimator can be computed in $\mathcal{O}(N)$ function evaluations.
-We show in \cref{prop:blueness_example} that all of these terms are crucial for exact guidance estimation.
+This reduces the number of function evaluations to $\mathcal{O}(KN)$ (as only the flow map is called per Monte Carlo sample).
+Further, it is well-known that the interval where diffusion models generate the semantically meaningful part happens in a narrow \emph{critical window} \citep{luo2023diffusion, park2023understanding} We leverage this fact and only perform guidance in a \text{critical guidance window} $0\leq t_{\text{guid-min}}\leq t_{\text{guid-max}}\leq 1$.
+Therefore, the total number of function evaluations amounts to $\mathcal{O}(K*N_{\text{guidance}}+N_{\text{no-guidance}})$ where $N_{\text{no-guidance}}$ are the steps where no guidance is performed.
+We summarize the method in \cref{alg:guidance_with_weighted_diamond_maps}.
 Finally, we note that the Weighted Diamond Map can also be used to estimate the value function itself (and not only its gradient), see \cref{appendix:value_function_estimation_with_weighted_diamond_map}.